Phospholipase D: Mechanism of activation

-Substrate presentation For mammalian PLD2, the molecular basis of activation is substrate presentation.
-The enzyme resides inactive in lipid micro-domains rich in sphingomyelin and depleted of PC substrate.
-Increased PIP2 or a decrease in cholesterol causes the enzyme to translocate to PIP2 micro domains near its substrate PC.
-Hence PLD can is primarily activated by localization within the plasma membrane rather than a protein conformational change.
-Disruption of lipid domains by anesthetics. or mechanical force.
-The protein may also undergo a conformational change upon PIP2 binding, but this has not been shown experimentally and would constitute a mechanism of activation distinct from substrate presentation.
+For mammalian PLD2, the molecular basis of activation is substrate presentation.
+The enzyme is sequestered inactive in lipid micro-domains rich in sphingomyelin but depleted of its PC substrate.
+A local increase in PIP2 or decrease in cholesterol causes the enzyme to translocate to PIP2 micro domains near its substrate PC.
+PLD is thus primarily activated by localization within the plasma membrane rather than conformational change.
+These lipids domains may be disrupted by anesthetics or mechanical force.
+PLD may also undergo a conformational change upon PIP2 binding, but this has not been shown experimentally.